What is elder abuse?

 To report elder abuse or to get help, call Adult Protection Services (APS) in your state.

-- You can find the telephone number for the APS office by calling directory assistance and requesting the number for the Department of Social Services or Aging Services.
+- You can find the telephone number for APS by calling directory assistance and asking for the number for the Department of Social Services or Aging Services.

-- If you cannot find the correct telephone number, call Eldercare Locator toll-free at 1-800-677-1116 for assistance in locating resources.
+- If you can't find the telephone number for APS , call Eldercare Locator toll-free at 1-800-677-1116.
+They can help you find resources in your area.
 Eldercare is sponsored by the U.S. Administration on Aging.